 Guides 5:1 ratio

-• 17 nights camping, 1 night hotel in Norman Wells
+• 17 nights camping, 1 night in Norman Wells

-• excellent trail meals and snacks from Day 1 dinner to Day 19 lunch
+• all meals and snacks from Day 1 dinner to Day 19 lunch

 • paddles, PFDs, throw bags, paddling helmets